We can make your web site easier to find, and easier to use.

 [new york]/location [pizza]/food [sunnyvale]/location

-This kind of attempt to disambiguate, or find the meanings or senses behind words and phrases, used in a query could be helpful in finding results that might better match what a searcher may be looking for.
+This kind of attempt to perform search query disambiguation, or find the meanings or senses behind words and phrases, used in a query might better match what a searcher may be looking for.

-If a search engine were to try to break a query down into entities, and apply labels to them, it would then have to try to choose between the best of those disambiguation attempts to decide which might be closest to the intent of a searcher.
-It could potentially identify entities by creating a confidence score for each of the possible interpretations, based upon information found in online dictionaries or encyclopedias, web pages, and other kinds of documents found online.
+If a search engine were to try to break a query down into entities and apply labels to them, it would then have to try to choose between the best of those disambiguation attempts to decide which might be closest to the intent of a searcher.
+It could potentially identify entities by creating a confidence score for each possible interpretation, based upon information found in online dictionaries or encyclopedias, web pages, and other kinds of documents found online.

 The tags assigned to different entities found within queries could cover a wide range of labels, such as: